 There is a project manager in all of us.
 All project managers want to organize and complete projects on time with quality and within the budget.
 Effective project scheduling helps project managers to keep projects on track.
 This typically results in reduced costs and increased customer satisfaction.
 How do you get the most from your project management solution?

-Rule of thumb! : A simple rule of thumb is to assign maximum 40 hours or less to a task to have granular deliverable.
+Rule of thumb! : A simple rule of thumb is to assign a maximum of 40 hours or less to a task to have a granular deliverable.

 Using schedule manager capabilities in Teamcenter, a schedule coordinator can structure the set of tasks inside a schedule.
-A schedule coordinator can breakdown a SINGLE schedule level deliverable to MULTIPLE tasks as a task deliverable which would get accomplished when all related tasks finish.
+A scheduling coordinator can break down a SINGLE schedule level deliverable to MULTIPLE tasks as a task deliverable which would get accomplished when all related tasks finish.

-After process finalization, the project manager normally knows duration and time line for various project process phases at higher level but may not have information about various tasks within these phases as how they will be executed.
+After process finalization, the project manager normally knows the duration and timeline for various project process phases at a higher level but may not have information about various tasks within these phases as to how they will be executed.
 In the top-down approach, project managers start with a milestone schedule and add detailed tasks later when more information is available.

 Project managers should use milestones in the actual project schedule at regular intervals.
 Checking the milestones frequently for monitoring slippage is important.
-Example, when a project lasts for 6 months then at 3rd month you do not want to know it is late due to a task in first month wherein you do not have a milestone for each month.
+For example, when a project lasts for 6 months then at 3rd month you do not want to know it is late due to a task in the first month wherein you do not have a milestone for each month.

 Using schedule manager capabilities in Teamcenter, a schedule coordinator can create a “milestone only schedule” using milestone tasks spread across regular intervals as per plan.